stanford-rc/www.sherlock.stanford.edu/src/docs/tech/status.md

 </style>

-!!! info "Scheduled maintenances"
+!!! info "Scheduled maintenance"

-    [Maintenance operations and upgrades][url_maintenances-and-upgrades] are
+    [Maintenance operations and upgrades][url_maintenance-and-upgrades] are
     scheduled on Sherlock on a regular basis.
 Per the University's [Minimum Security policies][url_minsec], we deploy security patches on Sherlock as required for compliance.